Cat Is Holding Their Paw Up When Sitting: 8 Vet-Reviewed Reasons Why

 While cats have a ‘bad’ reputation of being solitary and antisocial, they are curious and always keen on exploring their surroundings.
 Cats seem to be among the few creatures that can imitate the actions of their owners.

-These animals are impressive observational learners.
-They may mimic their owners or other pets, but we still don’t know why.
+These animals seem to be impressive observational learners.
+They may mimic their owners or other pets, but we still don’t know why or how.
 It may be because they have learned that the behavior gets rewarded with treats.
 More scientific research is required into understanding this behavioral model and what influences it.
 Showing that they are tuned to your behaviors and actions also aids bonding and communication.

 If your cat raises a paw when you approach them, they may be giving you a high five.
 Maybe they have seen you do this with your child and dog and want to try it!
 But before you get excited about this prospect, just be aware there are only a few rare reports of cats copying human behavior to date, and they had training beforehand.
 If you find your cat may be doing it, get in touch and share your experiences.
 We’d love to hear about it.